 Can you make hummus without tahini?

 Definitely!
 Just because tahini isn’t an ingredient you keep on hand doesn’t mean that you have to miss out on homemade hummus.
-I used cashews here for a super creamy and tahini-free hummus dip and the results are pretty delicious.
+I used hemp seeds here for a super creamy and tahini-free hummus dip with pretty delicious results.

 How long can homemade hummus last?